Our handy guide will help you write the perfect card to family and friends as you celebrate the Festival of Lights.

 Hanukhah, or the Jewish Festival of Lights, is celebrated on the 25th day of Kislev, which falls at different dates each calendar year.
-In 2021, Hanukkah begins Sunday evening, November 28th and will continue through Monday evening, December 6th.
+In 2023, Hanukkah begins on Thursday evening, December 7th and will continue through Friday evening, December 15th.
 It is a time for many families to reflect on the joy and blessings they have received over the previous year.
 The winter celebration recalls a people called the Maccabees who stood up to the Syrian-Greek leaders of the time to practice their religion.
 After defeating the bigger army, the group learned they had only enough oil to light their menorah for one day, but that oil actually lasted eight days and nights.
 Hanukkah is celebrated each year in memory of that time to celebrate the miracle of the burning oil.

 Today, the eight day event is filled with traditions like the lighting of the Menorah and playing Dreidel; both children and adults enjoy the festivities.
 For tips and ideas on how celebrate Hanukkah this season, check out our previous blog article.